 “She makes my life a lot easier.
 I know if I give the ball away she’s always going to be there and trying to win it back for me.

 “Equally she’s in the right positions (going forward), she’s on the half turn when I pass the ball and she’s always looking to play forward and create something.

 “I know with Georgia she’s going to be thinking forward and thinking goals, I enjoy playing with her and I hope she feels the same about me to be fair, let me know what she says!

 “To switch that brain on to being in the opposition’s box rather than our own… it’s a credit to her and has probably been good for her development as well.

 “You can see how good she is in all the positions that I think she will only get better as she gets older.”

-Multifaceted players in Georgia's mould are a boon to any side, easing the burden on tired legs whilst also providing scope for experimentation and adaptation in equal measure if necessary.
+Multifaceted players in Georgia's mould are a boon to any side, easing the burden on tired legs or injuries whilst also providing scope for experimentation and adaptation in equal measure if necessary.

 As a former professional footballer himself, Taylor can empathise better than most with Stanway’s potential frustrations.

 At the same time, however, her conscientious nature is something that the City boss can’t speak highly enough of.